awsdocs/aws-net-developer-guide/doc_source/how-to/ec2/ec2-example-elastic-ip-addresses.rst

 ============================================

 Create an :sdk-net-api:`AmazonEC2Client <EC2/TEC2EC2Client>` object.
 Next, create an :sdk-net-api:`AllocateAddressRequest <EC2/TEC2AllocateAddressRequest>`
-object for the parameters used to allocate an Elastic IP address, which in this case specifies that the domain is a VPC.
+object for the parameter used to allocate an Elastic IP address, which in this case specifies that the domain is a VPC.
 Call the :sdk-net-api:`AllocateAddress <EC2/MEC2EC2AllocateAddressAllocateAddressRequest>` method of the :code:`AmazonEC2Client` object.